learn-co-curriculum/dsc-pandas-series-and-dataframes/README.md

 ## Datetime Methods
-Now that we have converted the DATE field to a datetime object we can use some useful built in methods.
+Now that we have converted the `DATE` field to a datetime object we can use some useful built-in methods.

 ```python